 Apparently the pans exist in versions for gas and ones for electrical stoves (has a plain bottom).
 Sometimes just trying a different recipe helps.
-There are some interesting tips & also recipes in the comments section here:

 Can't remember if I read it on that page or another but it said to let the batter rest for 10-15 minutes, like you would for cornbread.
 I have always wanted to try aebleskiver but it is still on the list.